clk-project/clk/README.md

 We decided to put all that in a single framework.

-- [ ]  -> gestion des logs, call_process, tableprinter, couleur, dry-run
+- [ ]  -> log management, call_process, tableprinter, couleur, dry-run

 For more information of all that comes with click-project, see [#features].